Syndace/python-omemo/functionality.md

     - [x] transparently when required by the protocol
     - [x] explicit API for empty OMEMO messages is not provided
     - [x] a mechanism must be provided by the application to send empty OMEMO messages
-    - [x] trust is circumvented for empty OMEMO messages
+    - [x] trust is not applied for empty OMEMO messages

 - [x] messages can be decrypted
     - [x] requires session building and trust management